ZKCamp/aleo-qap-assignment/README.md

 -   Complete the assignment

--   Create a pull request from your branch to the main branch of the repo to run the github workflow that verifies the solution
+-   Create a pull request from your branch to the main branch of the repo

 -   Since this assignment is manually evaluated we will provide feedback on your solution in form of pull request comments